 My latest trip in Egypt and Sudan was my first foray into travelling completely single use plastic free.
 I’ve dabbled in the past, not taken plastic bags when I don’t need to and refilled my bottle, but this has been my first concerted effort to see if I can travel in a single use plastic zone.

-Honestly, I could have chosen two easier countries however, based on my style of travel they were the perfect acid test.
+Honestly, I could have chosen two easier countries for my plastic free revolution however, based on my style of travel they were the perfect acid test.

 Having travelled and worked in tourism for over 20 years, I consider myself well travelled and have seen plastic build up all over the world.
 It doesn’t degrade and typically enjoys its final resting places in some of the most beautiful places around the globe.